NetworkwithJosh/IT-Project/Network/Networking-Troubleshooting.md

 - If a website is slow or not loading, `tracert` show **where the slowdown is happening**.
 ---
 # What is ipconfig and How to Use it for Network Troubleshooting

+**ipconfig** is a Windows command that shows your computer's network settings, such as: